IIEMSA/prog6221-poe-dmaramba/README.md

-# POE Project template
+# Introduction

-This project template can be used as a guideline for your POE project.
-If you have created a new project , use Visual Studio 2022 to create a new project, give your project a name.
+This project saves as a template that can be used as a guideline for your POE project.
+If you have not created a new project , use Visual Studio 2022 to create a new project, give your project a name.

 - Avoid ***numbers and spaces*** in the name
 - Capitalise each first letter of every word on your project name e.g if your project is named chatboxsybersecurity , the name should be ChatBotCyberSecurity